prestoj/15-puzzle/README.md

 intelligence.py is where the A* and pure heuristic search algorithms are, along with the number wrong heuristic and Manhattan distance heuristic.

 neural_network.py uses a neural network to serve as a heuristic function.

+The models folder contains a few different neural network architectures that you can load to use as the neural heuristic function.